invoiceninja/invoiceninja.github.io/docs/user-guide/quickbooks.md

 When Automatic Taxes are enabled, Invoice Ninja creates the invoice in QuickBooks first (in real time) and uses QuickBooks' response as the source of truth for taxes.
 You cannot adjust tax calculations on the Invoice Ninja side while AST is enabled.
 :::

-If you require a specific product to be tax free, then the product itself should have the tax category Tax Exempt marked on it.
-This will ensure that when quickbooks evaluates the line items, it skips applying a tax category for any Non Taxable items.
+If a product should be tax-exempt, set the product's tax category to **Tax Exempt**.
+QuickBooks will then evaluate the line item as non-taxable.